minima52/digital-garden/_pages/skincare.md

 ### Evening

 My evening routine is similar to my morning one, except that I will remove my make up prior to doing my evening skincare routine.
-No matter how late I return home o r how tired I am, I always remove my make up as part of a healthy skin regimen.
+No matter how late I return home or how tired I am, I always remove my make up as part of a healthy skin regimen.

 - Cleanser: Cerave cleanser
 - Toner: Innisfree Green Tea Balancing Skin Ex